 • Accessing first aid treatment

-The idea is to ensure that workers know who to go to for help with health and safety problems.
+The training idea is to ensure that workers know who to go to for help with health and safety problems.
 Doing so will help strengthen your site’s safety culture and get employees more involved in the EHS program.

 Process equipment